Every bear market tells the same story. Bitcoin drops 50%. Altcoins drop 90%. Some never come back.

 In a bull market, both are plentiful.
 Capital flows in from Bitcoin profits rotating down the risk curve.
 Media attention amplifies project narratives.
 Retail traders chase momentum.
 Teams raise money.
 Liquidity deepens.

-When the bear market starts, the fuel supply shuts off simultaneously on both fronts.
+When the bear market starts, the fuel supply shuts off simultaneously on three fronts:

 This is why altcoins die in bear markets in ways Bitcoin doesn't.
 Bitcoin has no team, no roadmap promises, no competing L1 narrative to fight.
 It just exists.
 Altcoins have to keep earning their existence - and bear markets are exactly when that becomes impossible.